anoopkcn/zenv/README.md

   --rebuild                 Force rebuild the virtual environment, even if it already exists.
                             Useful when modules change or Python version needs to be updated.

-Registry:
+Configuration (zenv.json):
+  The 'zenv.json' file defines your environments.
+It can optionally include top-level key-value:
+  "base_dir": "path/to/venvs",  Specifies the base directory for creating virtual environments.
+  Can be relative to zenv.json location or an absolute path(starts with a /).
+  Defaults to "base_dir": "zenv" if omitted.

+Registry (~/.zenv/registry.json):
-  The global registry (~/.zenv/registry.json) allows you to manage environments from any directory.
+  The global registry allows you to manage environments from any directory.
   Setting up an environment will register that environment OR register it with 'zenv register <env_name>'.
   Once registred one can activate it from anywhere with 'source $(zenv activate <env_name|id>)'.
   Also the project directory can be 'cd' into from anywhere using 'source $(zenv cd <env_name|id>)'